Satellite Chasers: Divergent Adversarial Reinforcement Learning to Engage Intelligent Adversaries on Orbit: RELATED WORKS

 Developing policies that demonstrate robust behavior for multi-agent scenarios is a complex task, and proven to be a major hurdle in the RL community due to disparities in training and test data \cite{Malik2021-az}.
 However, recent advances in MARL have shown substantial promise towards developing more generalizable behavior.
 Qui et. al. propose a method for generalizable MARL by storing a caches of behavioral policies in order to ensure diversity of multi-agent interactions \cite{Qiu2022-ur}.
 Gupta et. al. provides a different approach by demonstrating the ability to generalize coordination between cooperative MARL agents by improving joint exploration during training \cite{Gupta2021-wc}.
-However, few methods attempt to tackle adversarial scenarios with learned adversaries.
-Some have explored this for learning optimal communications policies, but these problem statements often greatly restrict the potential behavior of an adversary \cite{Sun2023-bd,Rahman2022-yf}.
-Numerous other MARL methods for zero-sum games such as exploiting known posteriors \cite{Xiong2022-be}, identifying Nash equilibriums \cite{Sayin2021-sc}, and curriculum learning \cite{Chen2023-it} have been proposed in the past, but do not focus on learning generalizable policies.
+While these works have shown that multiple interacting policies can lead to improved exploration and more robust performance, they have not been applied to adversarial scenarios as our work attempts to do.
+Others have explored adversarial scenarios for learning optimal communications policies, but these problem statements often greatly restrict the potential behavior of an adversary \cite{Sun2023-bd,Rahman2022-yf}.
+Numerous other MARL methods for zero-sum games such as exploiting known posteriors \cite{Xiong2022-be}, identifying Nash equilibriums \cite{Sayin2021-sc}, and curriculum learning \cite{Chen2023-it} have been proposed in the past, but do not focus on leveraging adversarial interaction for learning generalizable policies.

 Outside of the RL community, Adversarial Training and Generative Adversarial Networks (GANs) are popular methods that leverage adversarial models in order to improve model robustness \cite{Bai2021-by,Creswell2018-te}.
 While these technologies show significant progress in improving robustness of image classifiers neither have been applied to control of dynamical systems, and both have shown to fall victim to over-fitting \cite{Yazici2020-zh,Yu2022-cy}.
 However, these methods have proven that adversarial networks possess the ability to produce training data that can be used to improve robustness and general performance of models.
+In our work, we leverage this assumption to design a training scheme that provides the evader with a more diverse set of experiences during training, thus resulting in more robust final performance.